Saturday, May 12, 2012

 I had a dream last night.

-Do I stay or do I venture out?
+Do I stay, or do I venture out?

 The underbrush is just as thick, which perplexes me that such thickness can grow under such frondescence.
-I extend my arms out to feel my way but I am too afraid to move.
-I push back digging my toes further into the dirt.
-Planting my feet like roots while I push back against the tree.
-My body begins to fall back as I try to brace myself against the trunk of the tree.
-Moss that has attached itself to the side of the bark catches me as my body settles in softening my landing like an air mattress.
+I extend my arms to feel my way but am too afraid to move.
+I push back, digging my toes further into the dirt.
+Planting my feet like roots while I go back against the tree.
+As I try to brace myself against the tree trunk, my body begins to fall back.
+Moss that has attached itself to the side of the bark catches me as my body settles in, softening my landing like an air mattress.

 My arms take on a life of their own.